Every organization generates intelligence constantly.

 Decisions get captured.
 Outcomes get linked.
 Context becomes permanent.

-Once intelligence stops leaking, everything changes.
+Once intelligence stops leaking, onboarding accelerates and execution tightens.